 Rights of minors

 The CPRA provides that the opt-in requirement for businesses when dealing with minors is extended to include the sharing of personal information for behavioral advertising purposes.
+The opt-in rights for minors and consumers in general have been strengthened, requiring businesses to wait for at least 12 months before requesting an opt-in after consent was declined, respectively after an opt-out.

 Right to data portability